ctrautma/RHEL_NIC_QUALIFICATION/README.md

     NIC1_VF=""
     NIC2_VF=""

+NOTE: One will need to set up ssh login to not use passwords between the server running Trex and the device under test (running the VSPERF test infrastructure).
+This is because VSPERF on one server uses 'ssh' to configure and run Trex upon the other server.
+This needs to be executed on both the T-Rex server and the device under test.

+One can set up this ssh access by doing the following on both servers:

+    ssh-keygen -b 2048 -t rsa

+    ** NOTE ** Make sure to leave the password field blank.

+    ssh-copy-id <other server>

 Once all settings are complete one should be able to execute Perf-Verify.sh to start execution of VSPerf tests.
 The script will do some checks to try and verify the setup is complete and ready for testing.
 Any issues will be shown on the screen.
-Once the inital test has been running for 5+ minutes it should be ready to run for the 12 hours.
+Once the initial test has been running for 5+ minutes it should be good to run for the 12 hours.
+The initial 5 minutes are the critical potion of the test to know if you setup everything correctly for VSPerf to execute.

     ***********************************************************
     *** Running 64/1500 Bytes 2PMD OVS/DPDK PVP VSPerf TEST ***